 Using protein powder is really simple.
-You start by filling a shaker with water (or milk if you prefer) then add your scoop of protein, put the lid on, shake and drink.
-We recommend about 5 seconds of vigorous shaking to ensure no lumps.
+Start by filling a shaker with water (or milk if you prefer) then add your scoop of protein, put the lid on, shake and drink.
+We recommend about 5 seconds of vigorous shaking to ensure there are no lumps.

-Keep in mind 30g of protein powder isn't 30g of actual protein, in this you will get between 23 and 27g of protein depending on the protein powder supplement.
+Keep in mind 30g of protein powder isn't 30g of actual protein.
+You will get between 23 and 27g of protein depending on the protein powder supplement.

 It pays to know your powders though, which is why we recommend a set of our micro scales.
 Use them a few times and you'll get a good eye for how much powder you want to take each time.

 Absolutely, and there are many reasons to take it.
-Buying and using protein powder from Bulk Nutrients, allows you to increase your protein intake in a really cost effective way, conveniently, taking in as few carbohydrates and fats as possible.
+Buying and using protein powder from Bulk Nutrients, allows you to increase your protein intake with ease.

 Our customers love how easy it is to have a few shakes a day and increase their protein levels by 50g, and you can do so without having lots of carbs and fats, which is difficult with many food sources.

-While many women consume protein powder while pregnant, here at Bulk Nutrients we always include the mandatory "supplementary sports foods" warning on all our protein powders which states they should not be taken by pregnant women.
+At Bulk Nutrients, we always include the mandatory "supplementary sports foods" warning on all our protein powders, which states that they should not be taken by pregnant women.

 This entirely depends on whether you want, maximum value or the purest product possible.
 If you want maximum value then nothing beats WPC (Whey Protein Concentrate).
 However much you spend on protein, with WPC your dollar will go further.